ymekesser/leveraging-git-presentation/presentation.md

 ```
 $ git log --graph
 ```
-Draws your history as an ASCII graph.
-Look at your history as the graph it really is.
+Draws your history as the graph it really is.
+Looks like ASCII art.

 ---